thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 that would amount to 90 seconds.

-When the script starts, a heartbeat of `-1` is reported until the script's _second_ iteration.
-This is done to allow the metrics to stabilise (e.g., bandwidth is averaged over the reporting interval; during the first interval it always reports `0`).
+When the script starts, a heartbeat of `-1` is reported until the script's _second_ iteration; this is done because some of the metrics (`bandwidth`, `rtt` and `apt`) are – due to various technical reasons – only reported from the second iteration onwards...

+Additionally, the version of the running `sysmon-mqtt`-script is provided in `sysmon/[device-name]/version`.

 ### Home Assistant discovery